 - 1. Go to the Network menu item and select the Cellular subitem. - 2.
-Now select the Cellular tab
+Now select the Cellular tab cellular 1 ppp up - restores the Internet connection (see fig.)

 3. Select the Connect On Demand mode here under Connection Mode and activate the Triggered by SMS field.
 Now you can send the following commands to the router via SMS: disconnects the Internet connection (see fig.)